lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * It contains only one RecipientInfo structure because the content is encrypted only for one recipient.

-* It may contain a private key in the AsymmetricKeyPackage structure, as defined in {{RFC5958}}, that is wrapped in a SignedData structure, as specified in Section 5 of {{RFC5652}} and {{RFC8933}}, signed by the Key Generation Authority.
+* It may contain in the encryptedContent field a private key in the AsymmetricKeyPackage structure, as defined in {{RFC5958}}, that is wrapped in a SignedData structure, as specified in Section 5 of {{RFC5652}} and {{RFC8933}}, signed by the Key Generation Authority.